 Fiber-cement siding is resistant to fire, rodents, insects, impact and moisture.
 It doesn't last forever, however.
 Like any concrete product, it deteriorates over time.

 A persistent but untrue myth is that asbestos is used in fiber-cement siding.
-James Hardie stopped selling products with asbestos in them in 1987.
+James Hardie, as well as all other manufacturers, stopped selling products with asbestos in them in 1987.

 Painting Fiber Cement